cruzerngz/SciPaperStone/README.md

 ####Ending the game early
 You can end the game any time by entering `finish` or `stop`.
 After which the current winner will be named.

+####Best of game
+As this is a best of game, when the current score gap cannot be closed by the losing player with the remaining number of rounds, the game will end early.
+For example, if you have a 2-0 lead over the computer in a 3 round match, the game will end without proceeding to the final round.

 Thanks for playing!